SQL – Create Database and Table

 DESCRIBE Students;

-Running CREATE TABLE on a table that already exists will cause an error.
-To avoid this, the IF NOT EXISTS clause can be used.
+Running CREATE TABLE on a table that already exists causes an error.
+Use the following approach to avoid that.

 CREATE TABLE IF NOT EXISTS Students (